IDSIA/bayesRecon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# bayesRecon
+# bayesRecon: BAyesian reCONciliation of hierarchical forecasts

 <!-- badges: start -->
 <!-- badges: end -->

-bayesRecon is a package for probabilistic reconciliation of hierarchical time series forecasts.
-Probabilistic reconciliation is performed via conditioning.
+The package `bayesRecon` implements probabilistic reconciliation of hierarchical time series forecasts via conditioning.

-The main functions are
+The main functions are:

-- `reconc_gaussian`: implements analytic formulae for the reconciliation of Gaussian base forecasts.
+- `reconc_gaussian`: implements analytic formulae for the reconciliation of Gaussian base forecasts;
-- `reconc_BUIS`: a generic tool for the reconciliation of any probabilistic time series forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts.
+- `reconc_BUIS`: a generic tool for the reconciliation of any probabilistic time series forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts;
 - `reconc_MCMC`: a generic tool for the reconciliation of probabilistic count time series forecasts via Markov Chain Monte Carlo.